Skip to main content

 + Core (32 credits)

-Once the pre-major foundation courses are completed, students must declare the Cybersecurity major and complete the following courses with a C- or better grade.
+Once the pre-major foundation courses are completed, students must declare Cybersecurity as their major and successfully complete the subsequent courses with a grade of C- or higher.

 In this course, students learn the fundamental principles and concepts in computer forensics.
 The topics include the classification of the digital evidence, the procedure of discovering and preserving evidence, types of computer and Internet crimes, and analysis of computer crime statistics and demographics.
 Students also learn how to search and retrieve information to find the evidence using some common tools.
 Related legal procedures, regulations, and laws are also discussed briefly.